nsmithuk/s3-asset-manager/README.md

 #### If not found...
 Then check assumes that either:
 - The assets need building and uploading; or
-- If caching is enabled, we can fetch them out of there (see caching below).
+- If caching is enabled, we can copy the assets out of the cache (see caching below).

 #### Either way...
 After check finishes running, if the file `$PACKAGE_DIRECTORY/.found` does not exist, following tasks should